edween69/dnd-dungeon-master/README.md

 - Logs each turn’s result with a `std::stringstream`
 - Ends on death of either side with a simple win/lose message

-This engine does not depend on raylib and is used to test combat logic by itself.
+This engine does not depend on raylib and is used to test combat logic by itself

 ---